mlsteele/taksman/README.md

 Assignment management tool for school.

 ## Setup

+Install the requirements with

+    $ pip install -r requirements.txt

 Enable autocompletion by copying completion.bash or completion.zsh into your bashrc or zshrc.

 This requires that you add taksman to your PATH (so you call `taksman` and not `./taksman`)